 College of the Emeriti

-If you are over fifty, you are invited to become a member in UWMC’s College of the Emeriti learning society.
+If you are over the age of 50, you are invited to become a member in UWMC’s College of the Emeriti learning society.
 The College was established in 1987, and is an economical plan with several benefits to meet the educational needs of adults age 50 and over.

 We are proud to pledge the University’s resources to this program which supports the concept of learning as a lifelong pursuit.
 As a member you have the opportunity to enhance your personal growth through creative use of your time in a stimulating, intellectual and friendly campus atmosphere.